fossasia/eventyay-tickets/doc/administrator/installation_docker.rst

     [Install]
     WantedBy=multi-user.target

-If you're using PostgreSQL, set the database type to ``psycopg2`` instead and leave out the mysql volume mount.
+If you're using PostgreSQL, set the database type to ``postgresql`` instead and leave out the mysql volume mount.
 Of course, replace the domain names and passwords in the above file with your own.